 5. Alila

-Alila is one of Hyatt’s newer hotel brands, and it has a focus on nature.
+Alila is one of Hyatt’s smaller luxury hotel brands, with a focus on nature.
 So far Alila only has three properties in the United States (all in California), though I appreciate the World of Hyatt connection.
 Alila’s biggest market is Asia, and I look forward to checking out those properties over time.

 The catch is that Alila isn’t a very consistent brand.
 For example, Alila Ventana Big Sur is incredible, while Alila Marea Encinitas is… confusing.
 Alila Jabal Akhdar has an amazing location but lackluster service, while Alila Hinu Bay has amazing service but an odd location.